the-easy-developer/jd-demo-app/README.md

+# JD Homework

+In order to run the app, execute `npm run dev` in the root folder.
+The folder structure is self-explanatory.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.